Pole inflation and primordial black holes formation in Starobinsky-like supergravity: Conclusion

 Of course, all the above goes under the assumption that the PBH do not get extra mass over time during the evolution of the Universe.
 It might be possible that inflation generates a lot of PBH with masses of $10^{14}$ g, which keep their masses and may get even larger masses via accretion and mergers.
 However, then one would need a lot of those PBH in order to account for a significant part of the current dark matter, which would contradict to the non-detection of extra-galactic gamma-rays from their Hawking radiation.

 We conclude that our supergravity models studied in this paper are consistent with CMB measurements and do lead to the efficient PBH production with the fine-tuned quadratic $g$-function in the superpotential, but those PBH cannot be part of the current dark matter.
-We did not study more sophisticated $g$-functions beyond quadratic polynomials and exponentials but we also did not get any evidence that they would significantly change the outcome.
+We did not study more complicated $g$- and $\tilde{g}$-functions beyond quadratic polynomials and exponentials, because it could only be done on the case-by-case basis and would require a separate investigation.
+In the case of quadratic $g$-functions, which was in the focus of this investigation, all the parameters had to be fixed in order to achieve the desired enhancement of the scalar power spectrum needed for PBH production.
+The obvious next step would be adding one extra parameter by studying cubic $g(Z)$-functions (our work in progress).